RetroDECK/ES-DE/USERGUIDE-DEV.md

 ~/.emulationstation/collections/
 ```

+It's also strongly adviced to not rename an old es_settings.cfg file to es_settings.xml for use in ES-DE.
+Although this has been tested to some extent, it may cause undefined behavior.

+If migrating from Batocera or Recalbox, be aware that ES-DE follows the RetroPie naming conventions for system folders.
+This means that your game files may not be found unless the folders are renamed accordingly.
+Such an example is the Sega SG-1000 system which in Batocera and Recalbox has the `sg1000` system name, but is `sg-1000` in RetroPie and ES-DE.
+See the [Supported game systems](USERGUIDE-DEV.md#supported-game-systems) table at the bottom of this guide for the correct system names in ES-DE.
+This issue also means that theme sets that were written or adapted specifically for Batocera or Recalbox may display unthemed systems in ES-DE.
+All RetroPie theme sets should however work fine (of course assuming that all your systems are actually supported by the theme).

 ## Running on high resolution displays

-ES-DE fully supports high resolution displays such as 4K, 6K, 1440p, ultrawide monitors etc. But some emulators such as RetroArch will also run using the same resolution which may cause performance problems on slower machines or when using resource intensive shaders.
+ES-DE fully supports high resolution displays such as 4K, 6K, 8K, 1440p, ultrawide monitors etc. But some emulators such as RetroArch will also run using the same resolution which may cause performance problems on slower machines or when using resource intensive shaders.
 Although some emulator cores will have options to set their internal resolution, they still need to be scaled up to the screen resolution.
 On Unix it's possible to start ES-DE with the `--resolution` option to set a lower screen resolution (this will also affect the emulators) but this is not really recommended as it's highly dependent on well-written graphics drivers for proper behavior.

 A better approach is to use the custom event scripts functionality to set a temporary resolution upon launching a game that will be reverted when returning to ES-DE.
 Such a setup is detailed in [INSTALL-DEV.md](INSTALL-DEV.md#custom-event-scripts) for Unix, but should hopefully be possible to implement similarly on macOS and Windows.